981 total views, 2 views today

 As I continue, finally, the officer in charge of collecting the passport and placing a stamp on it as permit to enter the country told me to go inside a room.
 I sat down with so many thoughts on my mind, I have watched movie(s) where airport officials ask a traveller to go inside a room, and most outcomes were, either the person will be searched or questioned by immigration officers, which means there was a problem.

 While waiting, another African guy joined me in the room, at this point, I became relaxed, at least we were two.
-I tried to esquire from him why we were asked to wait inside the room, while others were allowed to pass.
+I tried to inquire from him why we were asked to wait inside the room, while others were allowed to pass.
 He replied that it was also his first time of travelling too, he has no idea.

 Shortly afterwards, two airport officials, a female and a male came with forms in their hands and asked us to fill.
 I read through the form, it was a questionnaire; I inquire from the officials the reasons why we are to fill the form.
-They replied that we travelled from Nigeria were there was an Ebola outbreak, so they needed the information to know our health statues.
+They replied that we traveled from Nigeria were there was an Ebola outbreak, so they needed the information to know our health statues.
 After filling the forms, we were allowed to pick our luggage and pass.

 Outside the airport, I saw some taxis and school buses waiting to pick up new students, I located the bus for my school and boarded.
 My friend already advised me not to pick a taxi due to the price.
 The weather was cold; the follow-up student in charge of picking new students offered us a cup of tea.
 At this point, I was not the only student; there were six other students in the bus going to the same school.
 The driver waited for another 2hours before leaving.
 I never knew why he waited that long, but I think it was the school policy.